lalawue/ffi_bitcask.lua/README.md

 # About

-ffi_bitcask.lua was a Key/Value database for LuaJIT, depends on lfs and crc32.
+ffi_bitcask.lua was a Key/Value store for LuaJIT, uses [Bitcask](https://en.wikipedia.org/wiki/Bitcask)  on-disk layout, pure LuaJIT code depends on lfs and crc32.

-only test in MacOS.
+only test in MacOS/Linux.

 # Example